Nerwyn/android-tv-card/README.md

 Touchpads also support multi-touch mode, which fires alternate actions when more than one finger is used with it.
 This mode is disabled by default but can be enabled by setting a touchpad's multi-touch actions to something other than `Nothing`.
 Multi-touch mode supports center tap, double tap, and hold actions, and direction swipe and hold actions.

+### Mousepad Actions

+TODO config UI and image

+Similar to the touchpad, the mousepad's center acts like a button with support for tap, double tap, and hold actions, but it does not support momentary mode.
+The center also supports multi-touch mode.
+This mode is enabled by default.

+Instead of seprate direction actions, mousepads support a mouse action.
+This action is called whenever movement is detected on the mousepad, and is meant to be used with mouse movement actions like Unified Remote's `Core.Input MoveBy`.
+The mouse X and Y movement can be added to actions using templates using `deltaX` and `deltaY`.
+The mouse action can also be used in multi-touch mode.

 ### Keyboard, Textbox, and Search

 This card supports sending text to the following platforms: